 But first, a little about Ad creation…

-Before we get down to the nitty-gritty, let’s learn a little about setting up a Facebook ad.
+Before we get down to the nitty-gritties, let’s learn a little about setting up a Facebook Ad.

 Creating Your First Facebook Ad

 Creating an ad on Facebook is simple.
 First, open your ad account.
-You must have a verified account.
-This means add your credit card and Facebook will approve the account.
-Once the account is set up, you are ready to create ads, headove to CREATE CAMPAIGN button.
+You must add your credit card info, and wait for Facebook to approve it to have a verified account.
+Once the account is set up, you are ready to create ads.
+Click the CREATE CAMPAIGN button to proceed.

-Here is the URL if you don’t know where to look for.
+Here is the URL if you don’t know where to look.

 Name your campaign, and then create your ad set.
-You will have to select location and preferences of the audience.
+You will have to select the location and preferences of the audience.
+Refer to the image below to get a full picture of what goes behind creating a Facebook ad.

 A few things to note: